saliWd/distance/ProjectNotes.md

 1. app
    1. logging to file/ram, then send the whole array of logdata as JSON object (instead of single logs)
    1. reduce imports (don't understand most of it).
-Crashlytics is part of firebase.
-Get rid of that.
+Already done:
+      1. Firebase/Crashlytics
+      1. junit
    1. data privacy text
 1. website
    1. (maybe) improve logging graph display